-Captain Inspector and demonstrating a method of hoisting a crewmember back on deck, or other consistent means of re-boarding the crewmember.
-4.3.1 FAQ Safety At Sea Seminar Attendance: At least 30% but not fewer than two members of the crew, including the Person-In-Charge and Navigator or a Watch Captain shall have attended a one-day or two-day US Sailing Offshore Safety at Sea Seminar.
-At least two members of the crew must hold a World Sailing Approved Offshore Personal Survival Course Certificate.
-Any certificate obtained more than five (5) years prior to the start of the race or as a result of exclusively internet-based training will not be acceptable for the purposes of this paragraph.
-5.3 Routine Training On Board: The Captain and not less than 80% of a boat's crew shall, prior to the start of the race, participate in on-board training, including man overboard practice, use of AIS and AIS personal crew overboard beacons, sailing with the storm trysail, use of the life raft, lifejackets, safety harnesses, main boom preventer, communications equipment, pyrotechnics, EPIRB(s), fire prevention, firefighting and the procedures for abandoning ship, dismasting and rudder/steering loss or failure.
-All participating crew shall sign and date the On Board Training Certificate.
-5.4 Safety Demonstration: A boat's crew shall be able to demonstrate, to the satisfaction of the BROC, an ability to return to a man-overboard in reasonable amount of time.
-5.5 FAQ Digital Selective Calling (DSC): All crew shall review the emergency features of DSC, including the response to a DSC Distress Call.
-5.6 FAQ CPR and First Aid: Two crewmembers must have current CPR and First Aid certifications.
+- 80% of a boat's crew shall, prior to the start of the race, participate in on-board training, including man overboard practice (including reboarding), use of AIS and AIS personal crew overboard beacons, sailing with the storm trysail, use of the life raft, lifejackets, safety harnesses, main boom preventer, communications equipment, pyrotechnics, EPIRB(s), fire prevention, firefighting and the procedures for abandoning ship, dismasting and rudder/steering loss or failure.
+All participating crew shall sign and date the On Board Training Certificate. - 5.4 Safety Demonstration: A boat's crew shall be able to demonstrate, to the satisfaction of the BROC, an ability to return to a man-overboard in a reasonable amount of time and the gear used to recover the victim aboard. - 5.5 Digital Selective Calling (DSC): All crew shall review the emergency features of DSC, including the response to a DSC Distress Call. - 5.6 CPR and First Aid: Two crewmembers must have current CPR certificates completed within the past two years and valid First Aid certificates completed within the past five years.
+For the 2020 race only, if a crew cannot meet this requirement due to hands-on training not being available the requirement may be met by completing online courses.
+Acceptable online First Aid and CPR courses are offered by the National CPR Foundation and the American Health Care Academy.
+The American Heart Association and the American Red Cross offer "blended" courses that have an online course followed by a classroom course.
+If a sailor takes the online portion of the American Heart Association or American Red Cross course and cannot find an in-person course to finish the certification, the race will accept the certificate of completion only of the online portion of the course.